 After we negotiated with the prosecution about the charge and degree of danger, the prosecution withdrew five of the six charges against our client.
 In the end, our client pleaded guilty to a single charge of Dangerous Driving, which is a summary offence not an indictable offence.

-Mr Dean made extensive submissions regarding our client’s background, namely, his high level of education, positive work history, lack of similar prior or subsequent offending and prior good character.
-These matters were taken into account and accepted by the presiding magistrate, who withheld a conviction and imposed a fine for the single charge.
+Mr Dean talked to the court about our client’s background.
+He referred to his high level of education, positive work history, lack of similar prior or subsequent offending and prior good character.
+The presiding magistrate took these matters into account and accepted them.
+The magistrate then withheld a conviction and finally imposed a fine for the single charge.

-Serious Driving Offences – Slades and Parsons have the experience you need
+Serious driving offences – Slades and Parsons have the experience you need